Oransj/Kajakk/README.md

 # Kajakk
-A project i use to learn Web-design
+A project i use to learn Web-design.

 Only public to get advice from friends.